Top SEO Experts Reveal Their Favorite SEO Tools and How They Use It

 On top of finding organic traffic sources, I also use the tool to identify keyword gaps, quickly find which topics and content types drive the most links to a site, and where they come from.
 I also love their site audit tool for running quick scans to uncover a range of technical issues, and also the rank tracking tool.

 SEMrush provides a ton of data and insights across a range of areas.
-And, at $99.95 a month, it’s a fairly cost-effective option if you’re looking to consolidate lots of standalone tools into more of an all-in-one platform.”
+And, at $99.95 a month, it’s a fairly cost-effective SEO tool if you’re looking to consolidate lots of standalone tools into more of an all-in-one platform.”

 7. Stuart Shaw